adriansahlman/setup_mac/README.md

 This repository is most likely useless to anyone except me, I just made it public so that I can more easily access its contents on a new computer.

-Some things can be automatically setup through a [script](/setup) and some need to be manually set in the operating system.
+Some things can be automatically setup through a [script](/setup.sh) and some need to be manually set in the operating system.

 ## Automatic
-Any parts that can be setup automatically are taken care of by this [script](/setup).
-Make sure that the manual step for [Sleep](#Sleep) has been made first.
+Any parts that can be setup automatically are taken care of by this [script](/setup.sh).
+IMPORTANT!
+Make sure that the manual step for disabling computer sleeping when display is off first.

 Run the automatic script with:
 `/bin/zsh -c "$(curl -fsSL https://raw.githubusercontent.com/adriansahlman/setup_mac/main/setup.sh)"`